TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 ---

-TcUnicodeHelper is a library for presenting Unicode characters onto a wide range of display libraries, importantly, it works with standard versions of the libraries.
+TcUnicodeHelper is a library that can draw Unicode characters using stock display libraries including Adafruit_GFX, U8G2, TFT_eSPI, our mbed graphics library and tcMenu.
+Importantly, it works with standard versions of the libraries and does not do any allocation outside of initialisation.
 It has its own font format that breaks the glyphs into Unicode block groups, and can even easily handle only a few of the glyphs with a block group being required very efficiently.
-At runtime it is quite light on memory and does not allocate anything outside initial setup.

 From a user perspective, the library is very easy to use, just create a unicode helper object that works with your display technology and write UTF-8 data to the display.
 It works with both tcUnicode and Adafruit_GFX fonts.
 [Read more about the tcUnicode format]({{< relref "tc-unicode-font-documentation.md" >}})